alcunha/filtering-empty-camera-trap-images/README.md

 #### Classifiers

-To train a classifier use the following command:
+To train a classifier use the script `main.py`:
 ```bash
 python main.py --training_files=PATH_TO_BE_CONFIGURED/caltech_train.record-?????-of-00068 \
     --num_training_instances=40606 \